aquasecurity/tracee/docs/docs/flags/scope.1.md

 The following special filters can be used within the scope filter expressions:

 - new: Select newly created containers or process IDs.
+- started: Select events from containers that have completed initialization and started running (post-entrypoint execution).
+Only available for container scope (e.g., `container=started`).
+Note: The negation `container!=started` is not supported due to race conditions with early container event recognition.
 - follow: Select events from the processes that match the criteria and their descendants.

 ## EXAMPLES